HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **DHCP**
 Dynamic Host Configuration Protocol
 Used on IP networks for dynamically distributing network configuration parameters, such as IP addresses for interfaces and services.
 Enables computers request of IP addresses and networking parameters automatically from a server, reducing the need for a network administrator or a user to configure these settings manually.
+This protocol is supported by LwIP.

 **DNS**
 Domain Name Server
 Computer hardware or software server that implements a network service for providing responses to queries against a directory service.
 It translates an often humanly-meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
+This protocol is supported by LwIP.

 **GDB**
 GNU Debugger
 A portable debugger that runs on many systems and works for many programming languages.

+**ICMP**
+Internet Control Message Protocol
+Used for network maintenance and debugging.
+This protocol is supported by LwIP.

 **IP**
 Internet Protocol